blue-lotus-org/MCP/README.md

 **Disclaimer**: The codes may not ultimately produce real results, this is just a workaround.
 Understand the path architecture and build the foundation for this movement in the world of AI.

-Licenses: MIT , Apache 2 — So feel free to use & edit & distribution.
+**Licenses**: MIT , Apache 2 — So feel free to use & edit & distribution.

 **credit**: [Blue Lotus](https://lotuschain.org)